-PROXY parameters.
-The value of these parameters is the proxy server address.
-Add the port number following a colon, for example
+--set-proxy parameter.
+The value of the parameter is the proxy server address.
+Add the port number following a colon (for example,

-username:firstname.lastname@example.org:8080 where both username and password need to be URL encoded.
-We also support IPv6 addresses.
+username:firstname.lastname@example.org:8080, where both username and password need to be URL encoded.
+Dynatrace also supports IPv6 addresses.

 ALL CAPS for parameter names.

 Passing a proxy address to the installer

 Let's say you've downloaded your OneAgent installer to the